facebookresearch/frankmocap/docs/INSTALL.md

   # Successfully built eeb0a77f487f
   # Successfully tagged frankmocap:latest

-  # run a docker container
+  # run a docker container (-it means create an interactive tty)
   docker run -it --gpus all frankmocap:latest /bin/bash
   # root@09b5e84241a8:~/frankmocap#